vzhang90/Pewlett-Hackard-Analysis/README.md

 # Pewlett Hackard Analysis
 Pewlett Hackard is a large company boasting several thousand employees, but baby boomers are beginning to retire at an unprecedented rapid rate *(leaving thousounds of job openings)*.
 As the company tries to look towards the future, it wants to anticipate retirement packages for those who meet a certain criteria while considering which positions will need to be filled in the near future.

-***This report's analysis will 1) determine the number of retiring employees per title & 2) identify employees who are eligible to participate in a mentorship program***
+***This report's analysis will:  1) determine the number of retiring employees per title  &  2) identify employees who are eligible to participate in a mentorship program***

 ## Overview of Analysis